leondgarse/Atom_notebook/public/2024/10-08_ielts.md

   In contrast, this year has seen IT courses emerge as the most popular, with 27% of students enrolled, despite not being offered previously.
 Fitness and dance maintained its popularity at 22%, while cookery experienced a modest increase to 19%.
 However, modern language enrollments dropped to 17%, losing its former top position.
 Art also saw a slight decline in student numbers, and both local history and music appreciation courses were discontinued.

   Overall, the most notable change is the introduction and rise of IT courses, while traditional subjects like local history and music appreciation have disappeared.
 Practical courses such as cookery have grown in popularity, while modern languages and art experienced minor shifts.
+## Test 2
+  IELTS writing task 1:
+  The diagram below shows the process of making Pu-erh raw tea and ripe tea.
+Summarize the information by selecting and reporting the main features and make comparisons where relevant.
+  Pan Frying (Inactivation of Enzymes) - Rolling -> Drying under the sun -> Loose Raw Tea - Compression -> Pu-erh Raw Tea - Aging by Storage -> Pu-erh Ripe tea

+  Pan Frying (Inactivation of Enzymes) - Rolling -> Drying under the sun -> Loose Raw Tea - Fermentation by Mold -> Loose Ripe Tea - Compression -> Vintage Pu-erh Raw Tea

+  Here's my essay.
+Give a score and some advice:
+  The flow chart illustrates an overall process of how Pu-erh raw tea and ripe tea are made from initiate tea leaves.
+A sketchy overview is that, they share a same process before the loose raw tea being made, and afterwards separated.

+  In the common first step, the green tea leaves are fried using a pan for inactivation of enzymes.
+Then after rolling, the fried tea needs to be dried under the sun, in which step it's turned into brown color.
+Afterwards, with water mostly gone we get the loose raw tea.
+This is the stage where different methods should be chosen for raw or ripe tea.

+  If the raw tea, the loose raw tea is firstly directly compressed and that's the Pu-er raw tea already.
+In further steps, after being aged in storage we finally get the vintage Pu-erh raw tea.

+  In the other path for the Pu-erh ripe tea, before compression it needs to be fermented by mold firstly for producing loose ripe tea.
+Then it's also the compression step, and afterwards the final Pu-erh ripe tea.

+  Overall, these two types tea making process share steps in common before loose raw tea, and Pu-erh tea tea needs to be aged after compression, whereas ripe tea is fermented before copression.
 ***

 # Speaking test 3 topics